 This conceptual documentation is designed to let you quickly start exploring and developing applications with the Google Maps Android API.
 You may also wish to refer to the reference documentation for specific details of classes and methods.

-The Google Maps Mobile SDK for Work license provides enhanced capabilities for both the Google Maps SDK for iOS and the Google Maps Android API.
-If you have purchased a Google Maps Mobile SDK for Work license, please refer to the Google Maps API for Work documentation for additional, supplementary information.
+The Premium Plan license provides enhanced support for the Google Maps Android API.
+If you have purchased a Premium Plan license, please refer to the Premium Plan documentation for more information.

 If you use the Google Maps Android API in your application, you must include the Google Play Services attribution text as part of a "Legal Notices" section in your application.
 Including legal notices as an independent menu item, or as part of an "About" menu item, is recommended.